sciosci/scopus-for-sloan/README.md

 ## Important Notes

 1. Run your searches via university network or otherwise the access will be denied by Scopus.
 VPN doesn't work but you can run it on remote lab.
-Just make sure the lab connection stays on before you search finishes.
+Just make sure the lab connection stays on before your search finishes.
 2. Make sure you have enough keys and save them in "keys.csv" in the same folder.
 There's a sample file in this repo for you to run some tests.
 3. Each API offers an explanation for the data fields in its response, e.g. [Scopus Search Views](https://dev.elsevier.com/sc_search_views.html).
 You can refer to their documentations for interpretation.
-4. A folder named "results" is generated each time
+4. A folder named "results" is generated each time if there isn't one.

 ## Others